 Columbia College Chicago challenges its students to create change, and at least one professor can show you how.
-According to Joan Giroux, associate professor of Design, “art and making art are about finding a purpose beyond oneself, and this is the thing that I hope to help my students find.
+According to Joan Giroux, associate professor in the Art and Art History Department, “art and making art are about finding a purpose beyond oneself, and this is the thing that I hope to help my students find.
 People can and must engage in social action.”

 Activism is a way of life for Giroux.
 Growing up in Syracuse, New York, she recounts time spent handing out anti-Vietnam War flyers with her fiercely civic-minded parents as “some of the best childhood days, when people joined together in a common cause and out of the conviction that something mattered.”
 Another important influence in her life has been studying, teaching, exhibiting and collaborating abroad in such far-flung places as Berlin, Japan, Israel and South Korea.
 Giroux creates handmade objects, digital photomontage and kinetic sculptures that “address the concepts of mobility, potential, boundaries and change.”

 Recently, Giroux took a sabbatical and volunteered at hospice (a type of care that caters to the medical and emotional needs of the incurably ill) in order to better understand her late mother, a retired nurse who had volunteered in the same way.

 “You’re sort of like an intimate stranger,” Giroux says of the experience.
 Faced with death, patients are in a heightened emotional state, and the caretaker is both immersed in and removed from the experience.
 Giroux has explored the ideas of death and loss through art.